xscottk/charity_bot/README.md

 # Running
 The bot is divided into 2 parts:

-`monitor.py` - This script monitors reddit, post comments, etc. You should run it every few minutes via a cron job, and ensure no more than one instance is running at a time (ex. `run-one monitor.py`).
+`monitor.py` - This script monitors reddit, post comments, etc. You should leave it running.
+At the moment it does not properly daemonize.
+Please help me.
+I don't know what I'm doing.

 `confirmation_server.py` - A small http daemon that you should keep running.
 This script monitors the callback URL that JustGiving uses, and records when someone sends a donation to JustGiving.
+This script properly daemonizes.

 # Setup